clarenceb/aro4x-demo/README.md

 (Optional) Provision an Application Gateway v2 for TLS and WAF
 --------------------------------------------------------------

 This approach is not using the AppGw Ingress Controller but rather deploying an App Gateway WAFv2 in front of the ARO cluster and load-balancing traffic to the exposed ARO Routes for services.
+This method can be used to selectively expose private routes for public access rahter than exposing the route directly.

 ```sh
 az network vnet subnet create \